 - 1 Tasty Bite© of your choice

 Simply boil the gnocchi in the pot.
-To warm the pouch, drain some water into a bowl with your pouch for about five minutes, or put the pouch directly to the gnocchi pot.
+To warm the Tasty Bite pouch, drain some water into a bowl with your pouch for about five minutes, or put the pouch directly into the gnocchi pot.
 Add gnocchi to the pouch and save a dish.